prep2/Kellermann-Foundation/Modern Instructions.md

 ![](https://i.imgur.com/vArAOqn.jpg)
 >My PATH variables for MariaDB and Tomcat are marked by the yellow arrows.

-You should be able to run "mysql" in your terminal after a restart of your computer.
+You will be able to run "mysql" in your terminal after a restart of your computer.
 If there is an error reading "access denied for user...", then you have set up MariaDB successfully.

 ## Running Tomcat inside an IDE ##
 We will be using Intellij IDEA Ultimate for this documentation.
 Using VS Code instead will be fairly straight forward provided you understand how to run Tomcat inside Intellij, and know how VS Code is structured.

-Launch Intellij and open the *hospital_maternity_hmis_project* folder inside the *Kellermann-Foundation* folder.
+Launch Intellij and open the **hospital_maternity_hmis_project** folder inside the **Kellermann-Foundation** folder.
 This is where Tomcat will set its starting directory when you start up the server.

 >Make sure your Project SDK is Java 1.8 inside Project Structure (located in the File tab or the grid icon in the top left of the IDE).

 Next we need to add a Tomcat configuration.
 There is a configuration dropdown between the build and run icons in the toolbar, click it and open the **Edit Configurations** link.
 Click **Add New Configuration** and select Tomcat Server.
 You may need to hit a "Show more" button of some kind.
 It will ask you if you want a local or a remote configuration, select **local**.
-Intellij should auto-populate the default settings which *may* work.
+Intellij should auto-populate the default settings which *may* work out of the box.

-Try running the program using the Build & Run buttons, it should open the webpage at http://localhost:8080/BHMS/
+Try running the program using the Build & Run buttons, it should open the login page at http://localhost:8080/BHMS/

 If it doesn't work, try changing the port and URL in the Edit Configurations panel.
 For example, change http://localhost:8080/BHMS/ to http://localhost:8082/BHMS/